analogdevicesinc/doctools/docs/docs_guidelines/index.rst

 .. tip::

-   By default enumeration is global, so if the toctree is not `numbered <https://www.sphinx-doc.org/en/master/usage/restructuredtext/directives.html#directive-option-toctree-numbered>`__ to divide the pages in numbered sections (e.g. *Figure 3.4.4*), the numbering will "propagate" across page which may be counter-intuitive.
+   By default enumeration is global, so if the :external+sphinx:rst:dir:`toctree` is not ``numbered`` to divide the pages in numbered sections (e.g. *Figure 3.4.4*), the numbering will "propagate" across page which may be counter-intuitive.

    To have the numbering reset at every page, add ``numfig_per_doc = True`` to *conf.py*.